manishdoley23/pokedex-next/README.md

 - Virtual list for inifinite scrolling
 - Improved UI/UX (Dark mode)
 - Type transformation to break-down and use individual types for specific use cases
+- Add tests

+## Challenges faced

+- Decision to segrate what is client side state for zustand and server side state for react query
+- To minimize waterfall along with using nextjs's static params to preload pokemon details
+- To minimize the number of api calls for client side filtering of pokdex